White Oleander (film)

 White Oleander is a 2002 American drama film directed by Peter Kosminsky.
-The film stars Alison Lohman in the central role of Astrid Magnussen and Michelle Pfeiffer as her manipulative mother, Ingrid, with Robin Wright, Noah Wyle and Renée Zellweger in supporting roles.
+The film stars Alison Lohman in the central role of Astrid Magnussen and Michelle Pfeiffer as her manipulative mother, Ingrid, with Robin Wright, Noah Wyle, and Renée Zellweger in supporting roles.
 The screenplay was adapted from Janet Fitch's 1999 novel White Oleander, which was selected for Oprah's Book Club in May 1999.

 Plot

-Astrid Magnussen, 15, lives in Los Angeles with her free-spirited artist mother Ingrid.
+Fifteen-year-old Astrid Magnussen lives in Los Angeles with her free-spirited artist mother Ingrid.
 Too young to remember her father, she relies heavily upon her self-centered mother.
 Ingrid's relationship with a writer, Barry, ends when she discovers he is cheating.
 Murdering him with white oleander poison, Ingrid is incarcerated, leaving Astrid under social services' control.
 Starr Thomas, a former stripper, recovering alcoholic and born-again Christian is Astrid's first foster mother.
 Initially interacting well, Astrid is baptised into her church.
 Ingrid finds out, setting Astrid against them.
-Believing Astrid is sleeping with Starr's live-in boyfriend Ray, she falls off the wagon.
+Starr, believing Astrid is sleeping with her live-in boyfriend, Ray, falls off the wagon.
 In a drunken rage, she argues with Ray, then shoots Astrid in the shoulder.
-Starr and Ray disappear; the children beg her not to report her, so Astrid plays along.
+Starr and Ray disappear; the children beg Astrid not to report her, so she plays along.

 Astrid recovers in a hospital before being moved to McKinney Children's Center (aka "Mac").
 After fighting with some girls, she befriends fellow artist, Paul Trout.

-Astrid is placed with former actress, Claire Richards, and her producer husband Mark.
+Astrid is placed with former actress, Claire Richards, and her producer husband, Mark.
 Fragile but affectionate, Claire bonds closely with Astrid, who finally thrives.
 One day, Astrid discovers Ingrid has been corresponding with Claire and insists on meeting.
-At the prison visit, Ingrid’s jealously exploits Claire's low self-esteem and suspicions over Mark's fidelity, which worsens her depression.
-Later, a bad fight with Mark makes Claire consider sending Astrid back.
-She begs her not to, she seems to recant, only to commit suicide that night, devastating Astrid.
+At the prison visit, Ingrid jealously exploits Claire's low self-esteem and suspicions over Mark's fidelity, which worsens her depression.
+Later, a bad fight with Mark makes Claire consider sending Astrid back to MAC.
+She begs Claire not to; Claire appears to recant, but ultimately dies by suicide later that night, devastating Astrid.